-If you own a construction company, you understand the importance of effectively managing your cash flow to stay afloat.
+If you own a construction company, you understand the importance of effectively managing your cash flow.
 The more cash at your disposal, the better, considering you have to front the costs of most projects before you get paid.
 Unfortunately, if you get into a negative cash flow situation, you may be forced to scale back your business and slow down your growth.

-In this guide, you’ll learn more about the significance of cash flow and how you can take steps to improve it in your business.
+In this guide, you’ll learn more about the significance of cash flow and how construction businesses can take steps to improve it.

 What Is Cash Flow?